Cassie Weiss: Adventures, Training, Boarding, Pet Sitting

 Certifications: CPDT-KA, Karen Pryor Academy, Pet Tech First Aid/CPR, Bachelor of Arts in Psychology from Oklahoma State University, Bachelor of Arts in Film and Video Production from the Art Institute of Portland

-Memberships: Association of Professional Dog Trainers; National Association of Pet Sitters; Licensed, Bonded, and Insured through Dog Adventures Northwest
+Memberships: Association of Professional Dog Trainers; National Association of Professional Pet Sitters; Licensed, Bonded, and Insured through Dog Adventures Northwest

 Cassie is a lover of nature and the boundless opportunities for adventure the outdoors provides.
 She is rarely found indoors, and even less often, found without a camera in hand and a dog or two glued to her side.
 She lives in Southeast Portland with a human partner, an old Weimaraner, and a young Vizsla cross.